kral2/iacbox/release-notes/relnote-v0.3.0.md

 ## Changes

-add a reserved Public IP to instance
+add a reserved Public IP to iacbox instance